nrfconnect/sdk-nrf/samples/bluetooth/central_hr_coded/README.rst

    :header: heading
    :rows: nrf5340pdk_nrf5340_cpuapp_and_cpuappns, nrf52840dongle_nrf52840, nrf52840dk_nrf52840

-The sample also requires:

-* A device running a Heart Rate Server with LE Coded PHY support to connect to.
+The sample also requires a device running a Heart Rate Server with LE Coded PHY support to connect to.
 For example, another development kit running the :ref:`peripheral_hr_coded` sample.

 Building and Running
 ********************